Procedures for determining breaches of the APS Code of Conduct and the imposition of sanctions

 - whether a person who is an Australian Public Service (APS) employee in the Commission, or who is a former APS employee who was employed in the Commission at the time of the suspected misconduct, has breached the APS Code of Conduct (the Code) in section 13 of the PS Act; and

-- any sanction/s to be imposed on a current APS employee in the Commission, in accordance with subsection 15(1), where a breach of the Code has been determined.
+- the sanction/s, if any, that are to be imposed on a current APS employee in the Commission, in accordance with subsection 15(1), where a breach of the Code has been determined.

 - These procedures apply in relation to a suspected breach of the Code by a current or former APS employee in the Commission, or the actions of a current or former APS employee prior to commencing employment in the Commission, in respect of which a determination is to be made.

-- In these procedures, a reference to a breach of the Code by a person includes a reference to a person engaging in conduct set out in subsection 15(2A) of the PS Act in connection with their engagement as an APS employee.
+- In these procedures, a reference to a breach of the Code by a person includes a reference to a person engaging in conduct referred to in subsection 15(2A) of the PS Act.

 2 Availability of Procedures